The Air Force School

-The Air Force School (TAFS), formerly known as Air Force Central School (AFCS), was set up primarily to provide education to the children of Indian Air Force personnel.
+The Air Force School (TAFS), formerly known as Air Force Central School (AFCS), is a high school in Delhi, India.
 It was founded in 1955 by Chief of Air Staff Subroto Mukherjee.
-It was established in temporary wartime barracks at Wellingdon Camp, Club Road, New Delhi, near the present residence of the Prime Minister, on 18 July 1955 to educate children of officers and airmen of the Indian Air Force.
-In May 1967, the school moved to its Aravali Campus location on the Aravali ridge in Subroto Park, Delhi Cantonment.
+The school was established in temporary wartime barracks at Wellingdon Camp, on 18 July 1955 to educate children of the Indian Air Force personnel.
+In May 1967, the school moved to its Aravalli Campus location on the Aravalli ridge in Subroto Park, Delhi Cantonment.
 The school celebrated its Silver Jubilee in 1980, and dropped the word "Central" from its name.
-The school is a co-educational public institute affiliated to the Central Board of Secondary Education.
-It has boarding facilities for boys of classes VI to XII.
-It has classes from Kindergarten to Class XII.

-The school has an auditorium named as Aravali Hall.
-The school has two wings, a junior wing for classes Kindergarten to V, and a senior wing for classes VI to XII.

-The school, and its sister schools, Air Force Bal Bharati School (AFBBS) and the Air Force Golden Jubilee Institute (AFGJI) are run by the Indian Air Force Educational and Cultural Society.
+The school, and its sister schools, Air Force Bal Bharati School and the Air Force Golden Jubilee Institute are presently run by the Indian Air Force Educational and Cultural Society.

 Management

 The Managing Committee of the school is headed by the Joint Director of Education of the Directorate of Education, Air Headquarters (R.K.
 Puram) New Delhi.
 The Committee consists of some officers of the Indian Air Force and two elected representatives of the teaching staff; one elected representative of the parents, two nominated members each of the Directorate of Education, Delhi Administration and of the Education Advisory Board, Delhi Administration.
 The Board of Governors, presided over by the Air Officer in charge of Administration, Air Headquarters is the body for all the schools run by the IAF Education Society.
 The Vice Principal looks after the academics, assisted by the Headmistress of the Junior Wing and the Head of the Department of each faculty.
 The Administrative Officer cum Bursar and the Accountant, look after the accounts, administration and management.